Spectral Signature Mapping from RGB Imagery for Terrain-Aware Navigation: Experiments and Results

 \section{Experiments and Results}

 We perform three sets of experiments to evaluate RS-Net.
-First, we assess its ability to reconstruct spectral signatures from RGB images through standalone spectral estimation.
+First, we assess its ability to reconstruct spectral signatures from RGB images.
 Next, we integrate the friction prediction module into a quadruped robot’s control stack and evaluate its impact on navigation performance.
 Finally, we deploy RS-Net’s terrain classification outputs on a wheeled robot to guide outdoor navigation.